 The Yachting Industry: The Business Models

-In the Yachting Industry, there are generally 2 business models: - The Dealership: The most common business model for series production yachts is based on a dealer network which means: the customer buys the yacht from the dealer and the dealer buys the yacht from the factory.
+- The Dealership: The most common business model for series production yachts is based on a dealer network which means: the customer buys the yacht from the dealer and the dealer buys the yacht from the factory.
 The dealer gets a discount and the margin for the dealer is for commercial activities and normally to cover the warranty.
-The dealer can only claim to the producer a small percentage of the order of the boat as a warranty claim.
-Examples of those brands are the Beneteau Group, Hanse, Fountaine Pajot, Bavaria, etc.

 This is very different from the normal market where the manufacturer covers the warranty.
 As a customer you register your warranty form with the producer.
 Not in the yachting world.